-The Wakhan Valley is a mountainous region which belongs to the Pamir and Hindu Kush ranges, most of it being part of northeast Afghanistan.
+The Wakhan Valley is a mountainous region that belongs to the Pamir and Hindu Kush ranges, most of it being part of northeast Afghanistan.

-For centuries, the Wakhan Valley was an important principate of the famous Kushan, a great empire which extended from southeast Tajikistan to the Ganges Valley itself in India.
+For centuries, the Wakhan Valley was an important principate of the famous Kushan, a great empire that extended from southeast Tajikistan to the Ganges Valley itself in India.

 For this reason, despite being a very mountainous area, in the valley you find several fortresses located on the top of very high hills, offering the most epic and impressive views ever.